ashik0072/CSA4709-Deep-learning-ashik/README.md

 11.Python program for finding accuracy value of iris data set using SVM algorithm

 12.Python program for finding accuracy value of iris data set using  RANDOM FOREST algorithm

+13.Python program to demonstrate gradient descent using python(actual data)

+14.Python program to demonstrate gradient descent using python( modified data)

+15.Verifying the performance of a image processing by using choosen database with python code

+16.Verifying the performance of a image processing by using water shed database with python code

+17.python code to demonstrate linear separability